bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 Under Debian this file is managed by [`exim4`](https://www.exim.org/), the documentation about the `/etc/aliases` file can be found in [`exim4-config_files - /etc/aliases`](https://manpages.debian.org/jessie/exim4-config/etc-aliases.5#/etc/aliases).

-So `root` emails are definitely not lost, they are just forwarded to our main user mailbox which is exactly what we want in most cases on a personal computer.
+Thus, `root` emails are not lost; they are forwarded to the main user’s mailbox, which is typically the desired behavior on a personal computer.

 ## Which programs send the mails?

-Generally those messages are sent by system programs or daemons when they encounter problems.
+These messages are typically sent by system programs or daemons when issues arise.

 Here is a non-exhaustive list of programs that can send mails:
 - Cron jobs ([`crond`](https://linux.die.net/man/8/crond), [`cronie`](https://github.com/cronie-crond/cronie), [`anacron`](https://linux.die.net/man/8/anacron)), also many custom script located in `/etc/cron.daily`, `/etc/cron.hourly`, `/etc/cron.weekly`, `/etc/cron.monthly` use sendmail